VIDA-NYU/domain_discovery_tool/docs/use.rst

 WEB: Keyword search on google or bing.
 For example, “ebola symptoms”

-LOAD: Upload a list of urls in the text box or upload a file with a list of urls
+LOAD: Upload a list of urls in the text box or upload a file with a list of urls.
+The list of URLs should be entered one per line both in the text input and in the file.

-SEEDFINDER: Triggers automated keyword search on google and bing and collects seed urls.
+SEEDFINDER: Triggers automated keyword search on Google/Bing and collects seed urls.
 This requires a domain model.

 Filtering
 ~~~~~~~~~